 For example, let’s look at Acme Cleaning Products, a fictitious commercial cleaning company.
 They specialise in cleaning offices and shops.
 Maybe their website ranks well for a phrase such as “cleaning floors”.
 A quite generic term.

 Now people searching for this phrase could be someone at home who wants to know how to clean their carpet.
 Or it could be someone looking for a job cleaning floors.
-Neither of these own a commercial premises which needs cleaning, so it would not convert into a lead.
+Neither of these owns commercial premises which need cleaning, so it would not convert into a lead.

 The search terms you use must be focused on bringing in relevant and targeted traffic with the aim of converting.

 To do this, you need to know who the person is you are trying to reach.
-Which leads me nicely onto…
+This leads me nicely onto…

 Knowing who that audience is

-Do you know who your ideal customer is, what their behaviours are, what they like to do, what problems do they face?
+Do you know who your ideal customer is, what their behaviours are, what they like to do, and what problems they face?

-Creating personas of your target audience can really help you to work out who these people are.
-If you know who they are, what they like and where they ‘hang out’, you can by much more targeted with your marketing efforts.
+Creating personas for your target audience can really help you to work out who these people are.
+If you know who they are, what they like and where they ‘hang out’, you can be much more targeted with your marketing efforts.